Lost your car keys? Don't have a spare car key?

-Such a key unlocks the car doors and disables the car alarm, while the car recognises the transponder chip, so the engine will start once the key is inserted into the ignition.
+Such a key unlocks the car doors and disables the car alarm, while the car recognises the transponder chip, so the engine will start once the car key is inserted into the ignition.

 Spare emergency key

-Spare emergency keys open your car doors and turn off the alarm system, but do not let you start the engine because they lack a transponder chip.
+For emergency car key replacement, spare emergency keys open your car doors and turn off the alarm system, but do not let you start the engine because they lack a transponder chip.

 If your car keys are damaged, you may only need to replace the key shaft, which is much cheaper than having to replace the transponder.